withastro/docs/src/pages/en/core-concepts/astro-components.md

 You can define local JavaScript variables inside of the frontmatter component script within an Astro component.
 You can then inject these variables into the component's HTML template using JSX-like expressions!

 :::note[dynamic vs reactive]
-Astro allows you to include **dynamic values** (set as a variable's value once, as defined at build time), but **not reactive values** (regularly updated in response to a change in a variable's value).
+Using this approach, you can include dynamic values that are calculated in the frontmatter.
+But once included, these values will never change.
+Astro components are templates that only run once, at build time.

 See below for more examples of [differences between Astro and JSX](#differences-between-astro-and-jsx).
 :::

 ### Variables